AllenInstitute/bmtk/docs/autodocs/source/user_guide.rst

 .. figure:: _static/images/levels_of_resolution_noml.png
    :scale: 70%

-The BMTK is not itself a simulator and will utilize existing simulators, like NEURON and NEST, to run different types of models.
-What BMTK does provide:
+The BMTK is not itself a simulator and utilizes existing simulators, like NEURON and NEST, to run different types of models.
+What BMTK does provide is a streamlined workflow to build, analyze, and store models efficiently:

 .. figure:: _static/images/bmtk_architecture.jpg
    :scale: 45%

 The BMTK Workflow and architecture
 ----------------------------------
-BMTK can readily scale to run models of single neurons, and even single compartments, and for all different types of neuronal networks.
+BMTK can readily scale to run models of single neurons, and even single compartments, for all different types of neuronal networks.
 However BMTK was designed for very-large, highly optimized mammalian cortical network models.
 Generating the connectivity matrix could take hours or even days to complete.
 We can then test these optimized base-line models against a large variety of conditions and stimuli and directly compare with existing in-vivo